HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### Form aliases

 The form aliases object allows to specify additional values in the form item to be mapped to the form configuration in the schema.
-The AdminUI will use form alias information extracted from the database design, but the API isn't bound to these settings
+The Admin UI will use form alias information extracted from the database design, but the API isn't bound to these settings

 ### Sample Schema